dmarticus/dmarticus.github.io/_posts/2020-11-15-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 TODO

 [^bignote]: For example, if the top RB available now is projected to get 150 points, but the top RB that will be available during your next pick is projected to get 100 points, the marginal score will be 50.
 However, if the top kicker available this round will also be available next round, the marginal score for drafting that kicker will be 0. ***In general, you should draft the player with the highest marginal score.***

+[^bignote2]: I wanted to include a confidence interval for each player so to represent the upside / downside potential.
+Depending on my draft position, I could be willing to accept a player with a lower median projection but higher upside as opposed to locking in a player with a higher median point projection, but very low variance.